Williams FW19: 1997 season

 The title showdown for 1997's season finale would take place at the European Grand Prix at Jerez in Spain.
-Michael Schumacher entered the title decider on 78 points, with Jacques Villeneuve on 77.
+Schumacher entered the title decider on 78 points, with Villeneuve on 77.
 The qualifying hour would produce an unprecedented first for Formula 1, with championship rivals Villeneuve and Schumacher followed as well by Frentzen all ensuring that the top 3 set the exact same time to the nearest thousandth of a second, each lapping the Jerez circuit in 1:21.072.
-Crucially, Villeneuve would secure his 10th Pole position of the season courtesy of recording the time first, doing so on his first run in the Qualifying hour.
-Michael Schumacher would match the time just over 20 minutes later, before Frentzen equaled the pair in the final 5 minutes of the session.

-For Jacques, it all paled into insignificance when the 5 red lights went out as too much wheelspin dropped him to 3rd behind Michael Schumacher and Frentzen after letting his teammate by into turn 1.
+Crucially, Villeneuve would secure his 10th pole position of the season courtesy of recording the time first, doing so on his first run in the qualifying hour.
+Schumacher would match the time just over 20 minutes later, before Frentzen equaled the pair in the final 5 minutes of the session.
+For Villeneuve, it all paled into insignificance when the red lights went out as too much wheelspin dropped him to 3rd behind Schumacher and Frentzen after letting his teammate by into turn 1.
 With Schumacher slowly eking out a lead, the Williams Renaults switched positions on lap 8 with Villeneuve picking up both 2nd place and the chase to catch his title rival.
 Villeneuve would make the first of two stops on lap 23 from the lead, a lap after Schumacher came in, with their status quo remaining after Frentzen and the two McLaren's came in shortly after.
 The pair continued to race away at the front as they approached their second stops, with Villeneuve having closed a one time 5 second lead down to 2 seconds.
 Following their final stops on laps 42 and 43, Villeneuve rapidly closed further to move to within 0.3 seconds of Schumacher on lap 47.
-Approaching the Dry Sac turn 6 hairpin on lap 48, Villeneuve pulled out under braking to launch down the inside of Michael Schumacher to retake the lead, the two controversially colliding after Schumacher, who initially refrained from turning right to avoid Jacques, then steered right into the Williams as the lead changed hands.
+Approaching the Dry Sac turn 6 hairpin on lap 48, Villeneuve pulled out under braking to launch down the inside of Schumacher's Ferrari to retake the lead, the two controversially colliding after Schumacher, who initially refrained from turning right to avoid his title rival, then steered right into the Williams as the lead changed hands.
 The ensuing collision saw the Ferrari bounce off the side-pod of the Williams and into the gravel, beached.
 The knock, which left Villeneuve's battery hold damaged, meant that the battery was now only connected through its own electrical cables.
-Suspecting potential damage, Villeneuve would round off the final 21 laps at a reduced pace, passing the win to the McLaren of Mika Hakkinen as he and David Coulthard went by on the final lap after Jacques willingly moved aside.
+Suspecting potential damage, Villeneuve would round off the final 21 laps at a reduced pace, passing the win to the McLaren of Häkkinen as he and Coulthard went by on the final lap after Villeneuve willingly moved aside.
 Crossing the line in 3rd place, the 4 points crowned Jacques Villeneuve the 1997 FIA Formula 1 World Champion.
-Heinz Harald Frentzen meanwhile came home 6th.
+Heinz Harald Frentzen came home 6th after sacrificing his race to play a supporting role to Villeneuve.